leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab6-connecting-to-an-exadatacloudinfrastructureinstance/lab6-connecting-to-an-exadatacloudinfrastructureinstance.md

 ## Introduction

-This lab walks you through the steps on how to connect to an Exadata Cloud Infrastructure instance using SSH or SQL Developer.
+This lab walks you through how to connect to an Exadata Cloud Infrastructure instance using SSH or SQL Developer.

 Estimated Time: 10 minutes